NasalDaemon/Static-DI/docs/dig-files.md

 ## Header includes and module imports

-At the top of `.hxx.dig` header files, one should include the necessary header includes at the top of the file.
+At the top of `.hxx.dig` header files, include the necessary headers.
 No include guard is necessary.

 ```cpp
 // fruit.hxx.dig